JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 - [VS Code](https://code.visualstudio.com/)
 - [ESP-IDF Extension](https://github.com/espressif/vscode-esp-idf-extension) can also be installed directly from VSCode extension manager
 - ESP-IDF V5.4 with tools and virtual environment setup either by the ESP-IDF or your own manual install
-- The [Waveshare Wiki](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-7) has a great example on how to set up VSCode and get the ESP-IDF installed
+- The [Waveshare Wiki](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-7) has an example on how to set up VSCode and get the ESP-IDF installed

 ## 🚀 Quick Start Guide